 Write down questions to ask your doctor, such as:

 - Based on the results, what are my next steps?

-- What kind of follow-up, if any, do I need?
+- What follow-up, if any, do I need?

-- Are there any factors that might have affected the results of this test in some way?
+- Are there factors that might have affected the results of this test in some way?